-The present document focuses and provides detailed protocols for the three biodiversity indicators that have been retained, plants, bees and spiders.
+The next sections provide detailed protocols for the three biodiversity indicators that have been retained, plants, bees and spiders.
 In addition, agronomic yields will be added at a later stage.
 Other protocols, that are not mandatory, are provided for those EBAs who would like to use them.